 Check with your doctor what the next steps are, what you should do and when you should go back and see them again.
 Make sure you understand any directions for taking medication.
 If you have trouble remembering things, write it down.

 Your doctor will want to make sure that the treatment is working so make sure you go back and see them even if you’re feeling better.

 Let your doctor know if you feel worse

 Keep your doctor informed if you start feeling worse or if you don’t think the treatment is working so that you can find something that is better suited to you.

 If you’re on medication and getting repeat prescriptions without seeing your GP, it’s a good idea to ask for a regular review of your medication to make sure it’s still working for you.

 Call your doctor if you’ve forgotten what you’ve been told

 If you find that you’ve forgotten something that was told to you, ring your GP back and ask them to tell you again.
 This can be really important if you have started on medication.

-You may have a GP who isn't sympathetic to depression (although thankfully less GPs feel this way these days), or perhaps you don't feel you've been heard or feel unhappy with the treatment offered You still have some options.
+You may have a GP who isn’t sympathetic to depression (although, thankfully, less GPs feel this way these days), or perhaps you don’t feel you’ve been heard or are unhappy with the treatment offered.
+You still have some options…

 See another GP in the same surgery